frankpablo/smith-site/docs/teaching/csc120/csc120home.md

 The following information is required for all submitted work:

-**The names of all collaborating students be listed at the top of the submission; Failure to do so will cause your assignment to be marked down or marked not-submitted**.
-If you worked alone, please state: “I did not collaborate with anyone on this assignment.”
+  * The Top comment section of your submission's main file should contain **the names of all collaborating students be listed at the top of the submission; Failure to do so will cause your assignment to be marked down or marked not-submitted**.
+  * If you worked alone, please state: “I did not collaborate with anyone on this assignment.”
-A References section, with in-line citations to any external resources you used.
+  * A References section, with in-line citations to any external resources you used (Including the use of AI).
 Citations should include page numbers (if a printed resource) or a direct URL (if an online resource).
 If you did not use any resources in completing the assignment, please state: “I did not utilize any external resources in completing this assignment.”
 If you include a fragment of code from any source, you should also credit that source with a comment directly in the code.

+### Use of AI Code-Completion with Attribution

+Read In Full:

+**AI replies are useful but flawed**: Generative AI services like Google Gemini is developed by other humans and trained on data generated by millions of our peers.
+Generative AI regurgitates and remixes existing information.
+Do not be fooled into thinking it “knows” more than you.
+It can produce good suggestions for questions or problems that are properly explained and described to it, which include historical facts, logical or mathematical calculations, and blocks of code to address a series of requirements.
+These suggestions may act as an excellent starting point or structural scaffolding that can help develop a proper answer, but using these directly, as full answers, should be avoided.
+In terms of code, many issues are known to arise from AI-generated code, including (but not limited to) security vulnerabilities, errors involving edge cases, hallucinated functions and classes, etc.

+**AI in this class**: The largest concern for our purposes is the stunting of creativity and problem solving vision (which is what you are here to learn).
+So, the way we will deal with this is to follow two basic principles: 1) AI-code is to be treated as an "external suggestion", and 2) everything you submit needs to be explained.
+What this means is that, we will allow the use of AI as a resource, but anyone using it must be ready to submit a full attribution of the resource, must not use the code directly (you must write your ow version with no copy-paste), and you must explain the "AI-inspired" fragments during a Code Walkthrough.
+Note that trying to pass AI-inspired code as your own will be treated as a breach of academic integrity.
+Note that it is easy for us to detect differences in style, structure, level of abstraction, and other details, so just be open and ethical.

+## Guidelines for Using AI Code-Completion:
+  1. Attribution: We’ll treat AI code-completion tools as “collaborators” in this class.
+Whenever you get help with your programming tasks, it is crucial to provide clear and transparent attribution.
+Include a comment or annotation in your code specifying that certain sections were *inspired* by AI.
+Proper attribution includes submitting a PDF copy of your **entire AI prompt/answer transcript**.
+  2. Honor Code: Always prioritize academic integrity.
+Plagiarism, which includes submitting someone else’s work (including AI-generated content) without proper attribution, is a violation of our community’s ethical standards and course policy.
+  3.

 ### Grade Calculation